 - maintaining accurate location records in the collections management database

-- cleaning, dusting and vacuuming objects on display
+- cleaning, dusting, and vacuuming objects on display

-Along with formulating procedures pertaining to the accessioning and deaccessioning of collection objects, this department also conducts an annual audit, documents previously uncatalogued collections, and ensures adherence to national and international museum data standards and nomenclature.
+Along with formulating procedures pertaining to the accessioning and deaccessioning of collection objects, this division also conducts an annual audit, documents previously uncatalogued collections, and ensures adherence to national and international museum data standards and nomenclature.